 Today:

-Junior High: Home meet with Central Mountain - See the Schedule page for lineup.
+Junior High: Home meet with Richland - See the Schedule page for lineup.

 High School This Week: (R, Recovery Week)